ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

 ((pLu | pp) & pLmask) == pLu // 010000000 == 010000000, true
 ```

-go playground

-Now we can answer the question: what is an uppercase letter in Go?
+Now we can answer the question: is the letter A uppercase?

 ```
-A letter which has the 'pLu' flag set, is an uppercase letter.
+If a letter has the 'pLu' flag set, it is an uppercase letter.
 ```

 ---